seed-rs/seed-homepage/markdown/lifecycle.md

 # Lifecycle hooks

-You can use lifecycle hooks, like those in React, to introduce side effects on DOM elements when an element is rendered for the first time, upates, or de-renders.
+You can use lifecycle hooks, like those in React, to introduce side effects on DOM elements when an element is rendered, upates, or de-renders.
 We do this by passing one of the following structs to the element macro:

 - [DidMount](https://docs.rs/seed/0.1.11/seed/dom_types/struct.DidMount.html)